Top 5 Dorset Walks + All You Need to Know to Enjoy Them

 But outside of the practical aspects, it might be useful to know why else you should enjoy this hike!

-And primarily that’s because it takes in one of the finest stretches of Dorset, if not the English, coastline!
+And primarily that’s because it takes in one of the finest stretches of the whole Dorset, if not the whole English, coastline.

 Getting to tick a good number of bucket list spots off too (including Lulworth Cove, Durdle Door and Man O’War Beach), this is a tough hike but one which is certainly very rewarding!